IntelliTect/CodingGuidelines/docs/coding/csharp.md

 ### Abbreviations
 - :x: DO NOT: use abbreviations or contractions within identifier names.
-- :x: DO NOT: use any acronyms unless they are widely accepted, and even then use them consistently
+- :x: DO NOT: use any acronyms unless they are widely accepted, and even then use them consistently.

 ### Casing
-- :heavy_check_mark: DO: capitalize both characters in two-character acronyms, except for the first word of a camelCased identifier
+- :heavy_check_mark: DO: capitalize both characters in two-character acronyms, except for the first word of a camelCased identifier.
 - :heavy_check_mark: DO: capitalize only the first character in acronyms with three or more characters, except for the first word of a camelCased identifier.
 - :x: DO NOT: capitalize any of the characters in acronyms at the beginning of a camelCased identifier.
 - :heavy_check_mark: DO: use PascalCasing for all class names.